 The story from the diaries was written on the couch, with lots of emotion, as if his old grandad, Alick, was sitting there as well.

-The resulting book, Into the Unknown: the Secret WWI Diary of Kiwi Alick Trafford No. 25/469, will be released in August 2020.
+The resulting book, Into the Unknown: the Secret WWI Diary of Kiwi Alick Trafford No. 25/469, was released in August 2020.
 Here is the blurb from Penguin Random House NZ:

 World War I (and its aftermath) in the words of a young soldier fresh off a remote New Zealand farm, written with immediacy, emotion and clarity.